myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 ```
 it will create ~/.tapconfig that export `TAP_ENV` environment variable pointing to tap-env file.
 if the given file is not exist, then it will copy tap/install-tap/tap-env.template to ~/homelab/tap-env.
+cat ~/.tapconfig
 ```
 export TAP_ENV=/home/ubuntu/homelab/tap-env
+export TAP_ENV_DIR=/home/ubuntu/homelab
 ```
+and also it will copy all tap-values-TEMPLATE.yml to $TAP_ENV_DIR if the file doesn't exist in the $TAP_ENV_DIR

 ###  Install-tanzu-cli (02-install-tanzu-tap-cli.sh)
 to install the tap cli